Fitbit employees charged with having stolen trade secrets

 Both companies made fitness tracking devices and tussled over patents in court.
 Jawbone’s parent company, AliphCom, Inc., is no longer in business.

-A Fitbit spokesman says the judge also found that no Jawbone trade secrets were misappropriated or used in any Fitbit product, feature or technology.
+A Fitbit spokesman says a judge in a related case found that no Jawbone trade secrets were misappropriated or used in any Fitbit product, feature or technology.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.